REPORT: Lions go down to the Highlanders in Dunedin

 But the Lions hit straight back using a well-organised driving maul.
 When the Highlanders brought it down irregularly, Webb went wide and, after fine-interplay from CJ Stander and Biggar, Joseph was unleashed down his channel.

-The England centre put his foot down and slipped through for a try while Biggar’s fine conversion levelled the score on the half-hour and that’s how it stayed until the break.
+The centre put his foot down and slipped through for a try while Biggar’s fine conversion levelled the score on the half-hour and that’s how it stayed until the break.

 Jonathan Joseph levels the score with a try for the Lions.